pph/msfs2020-go/vfrmap/README.md

 # msfs2020-go/vfrmap

-local web-server using msfs2020-go/simconnect that will allow you to view your location, and some information about your trajectory including airspeed and altitude.
+local web-server using msfs2020-go/simconnect that will allow you to view your location, track your flight as KML, and some information about your trajectory including airspeed and altitude.

 also allows you to quickly teleport your plane to any location.